wp-plugins/widget-wrangler/README.txt

 == Description ==

 Widget Wrangler gives the wordpress admin a clean interface for managing widgets on a page by page basis.
+It's basically Drupal Blocks, but on every page, with the ability to set the widgets to default to certain 'regions'.
 It also provides widgets as a post type, and the ability to clone existing wordpress widgets.

-It has the ability to support multiple 'sidebars' (groups of widgets)
+It has the ability to support multiple 'sidebars' (groups of widgets, regions).

 Screencasts
 1. [Getting Started Screencast](http://screencast.com/t/YjUwNDM3Zjk)